jfjlaros/simpleRPC/docs/api/tuple.rst

     get<0>(t) = 11;
     get<1>(t) = 'd';

-There are additional helper functions available for the creation of Tuples.

 The function ``makeTuple()`` can be used to create a temporary Tuple to be used in a function call.